 - I also buy snack foods at Trader Joe’s.
 They have a wide variety of options so you don’t get tired of the same thing.
-I especially like their rice crackers, yogurt covered pretzels, Inca corn snacks, roasted and salted nuts, and mango slices.
+I especially like their rice crackers, yogurt covered pretzels, Inca corn snacks, roasted and salted nuts.

 I also use cold soak recipes for making lightweight and healthy lunches.
 Not every meal needs to be cooked in order to be full of flavor.
 Recipes using dehydrated vegetables, beans, and rice or pasta work well for cold soak lunches.
 Just add cold water and let them soak while you hike.

 DYI Trail Bars

 While they take time to make, making your own trail bars cost much less than purchasing from the store.
 Plus you can customize the flavor for exactly what you like.
 My favorite so far is a recipe I modified by adding candied ginger, ground ginger, and cardamom to a rice crispy-style bar.
 Mmmm.
 I also make a sesame oat bar and a white chocolate chip peanut butter protein bar.
 These bars aren’t too sweet and they stay soft, which is a nice change from crunchy bars.

 I’m not used to eating food with preservatives or additives, so I usually make all of my own food for backpacking dinners.
 When I first started, I made curries, ramen, and other spicy Asian dishes.
 But my stomach doesn’t like anything even slightly spicy when I’m backpacking, and my taste buds crave something simple and home style.
 Especially starchy foods like rice, pasta, and potatoes.

 After making my own meals for the first five years of backpacking, I teamed with a good friend to create a cookbook with recipes for breakfast, lunch, dinner, snacks, and desserts.